NathanielUnger/dazed-and-amazed/README.md

     <br>return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure" given moves already made.

 ## base case
-  return the boolean value of the statement "the maze is navigable, having a legal travel path that is one unit long and that is continuous from a start point to an existing treasure"
+  return the boolean value of the statement "the maze is navigable, having a legal travel path that is one unit long and that is continuous from an initial start point to existing treasure"

 ## English or pseudocode description of algorithm
 ```
-  if the next closest adjacent square is the treasure
+  if the current square is the treasure
     return true
-  else if there are no open paths (dead end)
+  else if the current square is out of bounds
     remove until the last square where there are at least 2 forks in path
   else
+    move forwards
-    if there is only square that is legal to move onto
+    if the current square is out of bounds
-      move forward
-    else
-      move one block forward in the most leftward adjacent direction,
+    backtrack and move one block forward in the most leftward adjacent direction,
     where the path has never travelled before
 ```

 ## class(es), with fields and methods